simoncblyth/opticks/notes/issues/U4RecorderTest_U4Stack_stag_enum_random_alignment.rst

 Still not 1-to-1 as both stag_at_burn+stag_sf_sd map to BoundaryBurn_SurfaceReflectTransmitAbsorb

 * this reflects that separate methods handle surface and boundary in Opticks but one method does that in Geant4
-* TODO: use a common stag for these
+* DONE : use a common stag for these, making the mapping 1-to-1

 * DONE: reorder U4Stack to make the mapping simpler BUT offset to make it clear they are different enum